 For me flour tortillas are the best for quesadillas.
 I just think that they taste better especially when homemade.

-Try making your own soft flour tortillas, like the one pictured below.
+Try making your own soft flour tortillas, like the one pictured above.
 You won’t be disappointed!
 These taste so much better than the bought ones.
 You can try my soft flour tortilla recipe here.

 What Cheese To Use For Quesadillas?